javers/javers.github.io/documentation/repository-examples/index.md

 cd javers
 ```

-Run an example:
+Run examples as unit tests:

 ```
-./gradlew javers-core:example -Dtest.single=BasicCommitExample
+./gradlew javers-core:test -Dtest.single=BasicCommitAndQueryExample
 ```

-<h2 id="commit-changes">Commit changes</h2>
+<h2 id="commit-changes">Commit and query</h2>

-This example shows how to persist changes done on a domain object.
+This example shows how to persist changes done on a domain object and

-Then we show how to fetch the history of this object from the JaversRepository.
+then, how to fetch the history of this object from the JaversRepository.

 **The case**<br/>
 We have an object of `Person` class, which represents a person called Robert.